- 1 Overview of the section

 By clicking the name of the created lesson, you will be redirected to its settings and editing — this is the same page you are redirected to when clicking “Create and configure”.

-Number two is a global status of the lesson — it affects the display of the lesson in all (!) courses at once.
-Disable the lesson here, and it will be disabled in all existing courses and will be inaccessible for selection in the new ones.
+- global status of the lesson — it affects the display of the lesson in all (!) courses at once.
+Disable the lesson here, and it will be disabled in all existing courses and will be inaccessible for selection in the new ones

-Number five is “Select file” — this tool enables you to attach a file which can be downloaded and read by the students (screenshot above gives students’ view).
-It should be noted that you can attach the files both to the description of the lesson and to the tasks, if required.
+- “files for downloads” — this tool enables you to attach a file which can be downloaded and read by the students (screenshot above gives students’ view).
+It should be noted that you can attach the files both to the description of the lesson and to the tasks, if required

 How to add a hometask for a student?